firmstep-public/trainingdayone/README.md

     ```
 9. Add outputs to Terraform config for bucket name and bucket endpoint
 10. Add object `index.html` and `error.html` to bucket
-11. Try and access bucket
-12. Add web access to bucket
+11. Add web access to bucket - example found in demo_two
-14. Add external state storage to config, and init terraform to use s3 remote state
+12. Add external state storage to config, and init terraform to use s3 remote state - example found in demo_two
-15. Create a new template that uses remote terraform state to find the bucket name
+13. Create a new template that uses remote terraform state to find the bucket name
-16. Create a new s3 object that uploads to the same bucket from another template using the discovered bucket name from the remote state.
+14. Create a new s3 object that uploads to the same bucket from another template using the discovered bucket name from the remote state.
-17. Terraform linting
+15. Terraform linting
      ```bash
       terraform fmt .
      ```